 However, not all receptions were like this for the marchers as they journeyed through the counties.
 By the time they had reached Hyde Park for a massive rally, nearly 15,000 people had seen them, some even walking in support with the ladies.
 46,000 signatures were also collected in support of the women’s cause.
 The rally held on July 23rd, itself was also a success, with over 50,000 attending.

 But just as support for the vote for women was gaining momentum the First World War struck with the result that all activists turned their attention to supporting their country.
+However, the cause was never far from the mind with activist continuing to hold meetings.
+The Launceston Society for Women’s Suffrage held regular annual meetings throughout the duration of the war.
+Many of its members were themselves away performing their own war work such as the Societies president, Miss Kelly, who was engaged in hospital work in Exeter.
+Another member was pharmacist Marion Nicolls, who volunteered to work for the Scottish Women’s Hospital led by Dr Eleanor Soltauwas in Serbia.
+Marion along with everyone else was taken prisoner by the Austrian’s in 1915 and released in January 1916.
+Due to Marion’s work in Serbia, the Society promised a figure of £50 per year for the Scottish Women’s Hospital’s work in Serbia.
 As we know, the war in a strange way paved the way for the emancipation of women, with many taking over from the men in industry.
 After the war the world had changed and at last in 1918, a coalition government passed the Representation of the People Act 1918, enfranchising all men, as well as all women over the age of 30 who met minimum property qualifications.
 Full equal voting wasn’t achieved until 1928 when the Conservative government passed the Representation of the People (Equal Franchise) Act giving the vote to all women over the age of 21 on equal terms with men.